Diane McBain

-Diane J. McBain (May 18, 1941 – December 21, 2022) was an American actress who, as a Warner Brothers contract player, reached a brief peak of popularity during the early 1960s.
+Diane Jean McBain (May 18, 1941 – December 21, 2022) was an American actress who, as a Warner Brothers contract player, reached a brief peak of popularity during the early 1960s.
 She was best known for playing an adventurous socialite in the 1960–1962 television series Surfside 6 and as one of Elvis Presley's leading ladies in 1966's Spinout.

-Biography

-Modelling
+Early life

-A native of Cleveland, Ohio, McBain moved to the Hollywood area at an early age and began her show business career as an adolescent model in print and television advertisements.
+McBain was born on May 18, 1941, in Cleveland, Ohio.
+She moved to the Los Angeles area at an early age and began her showbusiness career as an adolescent model in print and television advertisements.

-During her senior year at Glendale High School, while appearing in a Los Angeles play, she was spotted by a Warner Bros talent scout and added to the studio's roster of contract performers.
+During her senior year at Glendale High School, while appearing in a play, she was spotted by a Warner Bros. talent scout and added to the studio's roster of contract performers.
+She signed a seven-year contract with Warners on her 18th birthday.

-Warner Bros

-Starting with the September 13, 1955, premiere of the hour-long, three-shows-in-one Warner Brothers Presents, the studio's TV arm, Warner Brothers Television, provided ABC with nearly 20 shows, including seven Westerns and four detective series.
+Career

-At the age of 17, she was immediately put to work, making her television acting debut in two episodes of Maverick, March 8 with Jack Kelly and November 22, 1959, with James Garner, as well as the October 16 episode of 77 Sunset Strip.
+McBain made her television acting debut in 1959 in two episodes of Maverick, March 8 with Jack Kelly and November 22, with James Garner, as well as the October 16 episode of 77 Sunset Strip.
 Her first director, at the helm of the March 8 installment, "Passage to Fort Doom", was veteran actor Paul Henreid.

 Having received a positive reaction to McBain's initial performances, the studio realized it had a potential star under contract.
 She was given a prominent ingenue role in her first feature, the $3.5 million Ice Palace (1960) alongside Richard Burton and Robert Ryan.
 The filmed-on-location Technicolor epic was released on January 2, 1960, to mixed reviews, but McBain's notices were generally favorable.